Pilot Operation SuperMUC-NG Phase 2

 WORK

-The filesystem is mounted from SuperMUC-NG Phase 1.
+The file system is mounted from SuperMUC-NG Phase 1.
 Expect lower I/O performance for the moment.

 SCRATCH

-The filesystem is mounted from SuperMUC-NG Phase 1.
+The file system is mounted from SuperMUC-NG Phase 1.
 Expect lower I/O performance for the moment.

 DAOS